friedawik/AutoSpot/README.md

 - **cell_segmentation**: This folder documents the work to perform cell segmentation of Drosophila melanogaster larval cells.

-- **cellular_dataset**: This folder documents the work performed on the Cellular dataset.
-The datasets were later exchanged, and the work is not included in the thesis.
+- **cellular_dataset**: This folder documents the work performed on another dataset, the Cellular dataset.
+This dataset was later exchanged with new in-vivo data, and the work from this folder was not included in the final thesis.

 - **create_dataset**: This folder includes scripts for preparing the fluorescence microscopy images for analysis.
 It contains codes to divide images into patches, extract bounding boxes, and perform initial analyses of the ground truth dataset.